Review – Civilization IV Beyond the Sword

 So despite my bickering about a page in a game manual, Gears of War ain’t too shabby.
 Not mind numbingly, ballistically good, but if that was a requirement for every game what would we play?
 I have a couple thoughts about it though; maybe you would like to hear them.

 – Greg Kasavin of Gamespot said some video clip I watched about Resident Evil 4 that it was an experience he expected not to see until the next generation.
 Now the next gen is the current gen, and it seems that RE4 certainly set the tone for the experiences we would see.
-Gears of War is very much in the same vein as Resident Evil 4, and not simply because they share the same perspective. → All your posts are belong to us.
+Gears of War is very much in the same vein as Resident Evil 4, and not simply because they share the same perspective.
+Both are finely tuned action games in which every scene is meticulously crafted and yet every fight has the potential to play out differently.
+Both have fluid, context sensitive controls.
+I really don’t see why it is so difficult to draw the comparison. → I’m gonna take you for a read.

 What Call of Duty has taught me about the Wii